Housing Projects

 • The current Community Facilities zone is remaining unchanged noting there are some residential uses already permitted onsite subject to impact assessment.
 Social and affordable housing options are proposed to be permitted as part of the most recent planning scheme amendments.

-• It is proposed to subdivide the land into 5 lots one 1ha lot for cemetery expansion, 3 large residential lots for multiple dwellings (units) and 1 lot for stormwater management and water treatment.
+• It is proposed to subdivide the land into 5 lots one with 1ha lot for cemetery expansion, 3 large residential lots for multiple dwellings (units) and 1 lot for stormwater management and water treatment.
 The proposed subdivision plan can be found here.

 To retain housing as affordable (below market rent) it needs to be managed by a Community Housing Provider.
 Council has resolved to sell proposed Lot 1 (a portion of the site) to Coast2Bay Housing Group, a local Tier 1 not-for-profit Community Housing Provider to fulfil this purpose following their success in obtaining a State Government grant to provide social housing.